Gabriel Batistuta: Fiorentina

 After his failure to win the Italian championship with Fiorentina, Batistuta started considering a transfer to a bigger team.
 In an effort to keep Batistuta, Fiorentina hired Giovanni Trapattoni as coach and promised to do everything to win the Scudetto.
 After an excellent start to the season, Batistuta suffered an injury that kept him out of action for more than a month.
 Losing momentum, Fiorentina lost the lead and finished the season in third place, although the result enabled them to participate in the Champions League the following season.

-In addition to the fans erecting a life-size bronze statue of him in Florence, Batistuta was inducted into the club’s hall of fame in 2014.
-An emotional Batistuta told the audience at the ceremony: “From the moment I arrived at Fiorentina I wanted a place in the history of the club – and now I can say I have succeeded.”
+In addition to the fans erecting a life-size bronze statue of him in Florence, Batistuta was inducted into the club's hall of fame in 2014.
+An emotional Batistuta told the audience at the ceremony: "From the moment I arrived at Fiorentina I wanted a place in the history of the club – and now I can say I have succeeded."

 Roma

 Batistuta stayed at Fiorentina for the 1999–2000 season, tempted by the chance of winning both the Scudetto and the Champions League.
 After a promising start in both competitions, the team only reached seventh in the league and were eliminated in the second round group phase of the European tournament.
 The following season, he was transferred to Roma in a deal worth 70 billion lire (€36.2 million) and signed a three-year contract, which earned 14.8 billion Italian lire (€7.6 million) per year before tax.
 The fee paid for Batistuta became the highest fee ever paid for a player over the age of 30.
-The record was broken in 2017 when Leonardo Bonucci was signed by A.C.
-Milan on a five-year contract for a €42 million fee.
+The record was broken in 2017 when Leonardo Bonucci was signed by AC Milan on a five-year contract for a €42 million fee.

 During the 2000–01 season, Batistuta finally garnered a Serie A winners' medal, scoring 20 league goals, as Roma clinched the Scudetto for the first time since 1983, including a goal in the 3–1 title-deciding victory over Parma on 17 June 2001 at the Stadio Olimpico in Rome.
 On 26 November 2000 Batistuta scored an 83rd-minute winner with a right-foot volley from 30 yards in a league game against Fiorentina in Rome – visibly upset having done so he refused to celebrate with his Roma teammates.
 Before the match he ran over to the 3,000 Fiorentina fans and saluted them, and did the same at full time, receiving adoration in return, before he left the stadium in tears.
-Sean Ingle, match reporter for The Guardian, wrote, “Batistuta breaks Florentine hearts, and his own.”
+Sean Ingle, match reporter for The Guardian, wrote, "Batistuta breaks Florentine hearts, and his own."
 The following season with Roma, he changed his shirt number from 18 to 20 in reference to the number of goals he had scored during the Scudetto winning campaign.
 He also wore his age on the back of his Roma shirt in 2002, number 33.